 - Complete transport service provider's name and address

 - Printed name and signature of the driver who provided the service

 - Vehicle identification (license # and state.)

 - Vehicle type (car, van, wheel chair van, stretcher, etc.)

 - Recipient's full name

 - Recipient's AHCCCS ID#

 - Recipient's date of birth

 - Complete date of service, including month, day and year

 - Complete address of pick up destination

 - Time of pick up

 - Odometer reading at pick up

 - Complete address of drop off destination

 - Time of drop off

 - Odometer reading at drop off

 - Type of trip - one way or round trip

 - Escort name and relationship to recipient being transported

 - Signature (or fingerprint) of recipient verifying services were rendered

-- Signature Clarification- If the member is unable to sign or utilize a fingerprint, the parent/guardian, caretaker/escort or family member can sign for the member.
+Signature Clarification- If the member is unable to sign or utilize a fingerprint, the parent/guardian, caretaker/escort or family member can sign for the member.
 The relationship to the member must be noted.
 If the member that is unable to sign is traveling alone, the trip report may be signed by the provider at the medical or behavioral health service appointment.
 The driver can never sign for the member.

-All NEMT services for provider types NT and 28 will require submission of a trip ticket or EDI information noting the completed pick-up and drop-of locations for review prior to payment.
-All NEMT services without the required documentation will result in a claim denial.
+Any NEMT service over 100 miles will require submission of a trip ticket or EDI information noting the complete pick up and drop off locations for review prior to payment.
+Any NEMT over 100 miles without the required documentation will result in a claim denial.

-CHAPTER 100 - GENERAL TERMS9.04 - Data and Reporting
+9.04 - Data and Reporting